JimWhiting91/RepAdapt/README.md

 [LICENSE](LICENSE) - our license information

 # Notes and updates

+General logbook of changes to the repository in YY/MM/DD format.

 ```
+ * 24/07/06 - Repo updated with accepted scripts for NEE revisions
  * 24/03/03 - Repo updated with additional scripts and edits following NEE revisions
  * 23/04/21 - Repository updated with scripts up to final draft of manuscript
 ```